Rick Sutter, Corporal, US Marine Corps, Director and President

 Patrice White, Staff Sergeant, US Army, Board Member

 served with 3rd BN 6th Marines 2nd Mar.
 Div., and 2nd Force Reconnaissance Co.
 2nd SRI Group.
-SSG White re-entered military service in 1999, where he was assigned to 1/5 Infantry, 1st BDE
+SSG White reentered military service in 1999, when he was assigned to 1/5 Infantry, 1st BDE

-25th Infantry Division in Ft.
-Lewis, Washington.
+25th Infantry Division.
+Ft.
+Lewis Washington.
 He then deployed with A Co.
-1/5 Infantry in 2004 to Iraq as a weapons squad leader.
-While conducting a patrol in Mozul, SSG White’s Stryker was struck by and SVBIED.
+1/5 Infantry, in 2004 to Iraq as a weapons squad leader.
+While conducting a patrol in Mozul, SSG White’s Stryker was struck by a SVBIED.
 SSG White temporarily lost consciousness after the SVBIED detonated.
-SSG White went on to deploy with A Troop 1/2 Stryker Cavalry Regiment in 2007to Sadre City,
+SSG White went on to deploy with A Troop 1/2 Stryker Cavalry Regiment in 2007 to Sadre City,

 where he served as a squad leader and later as member of a MiTT Team.
 SSG White was then assigned to 2/357th Infantry, 1st Army as an Observer Controller, where he deployed as part of the

 NATO Training Mission Afghanistan in 2010.
-SSG White has a total of 31 months of combat deployments and retired July 2015.
-His awards and decorations include:
+SSG White had a total of 31 months of combat deployments.
+He retired July 2015.
+His awards and decorations include USN Sea Service